asoltesz/solakube/docs/postgres-pgo.md

 pgBackrest is always deployed to allow healing failed primaries and standbys.
 WAL files are always stored, in sync with the full backups saved into the pgBackrest storage spaces.

-SK backup support only target physical backups with pgBackrest so you cannot upgrade/migrate between Postgres version via these backups.
+SK's backup support only targets physical backups with pgBackrest so you cannot upgrade/migrate between Postgres version via these backups.
 However, logical backups can be taken by using the PGO client directly (see the PGO documentation).

 Unless specifically disabled, SK will deploy scheduling for automatic, periodic full backups for the first day of every month.

 Incremental backups will only be scheduled if you provide the schedule for it (see Configuration).
-Since WAL files following the full backups are always stored, you only need incremental backups if there are too many writes to your database, so that WAL file replay would take too much time in case of a disaster right before the next full backup.
+Since WAL files following the full backups are always stored, you only need incremental backups if your disaster recovery time limit requires them.
+For example, when there is high write activity on the database, so that a month-long WAL file-replay would take too much time (in case of a disaster right before the next full/monthly backup).

 If OpenEBS is available on your cluster (can be deployed with sk), SolaKube will default to using local disks for maximum database performance (see Storage Configuration).